SQL Server & Databases Curriculum

 Although this course is free, it is challenging and requires commitment.
 Outside of class, you are expected to spend 5-10 hours per week doing readings, watching videos, working on practice problems, and completing assignments.
 No previous coding experience is required for this class.

-Please note the blue tags in each available course below to determine which course is offered in the format and location you wish to apply to.
+Please note the blue tags in each available course below to determine which course is offered in the format and location you wish to apply.

 You Will Need